GDPR compliance

 The Significance of Cyber Security

-The imperative of cyber security lies in safeguarding various forms of data from theft and destruction.
-These encompass a spectrum of sensitive data, including personally identifiable information (PII), protected health information (PHI), and intellectual property.
-They also include the data systems maintained by governmental bodies and industries.
+The importance of cyber security lies in protecting various types of sensitive data, such as personally identifiable information (PII), protected health information (PHI), and intellectual property.
+This also applies to data systems used by government bodies and industries.

 What is GDPR exactly?

-GDPR is celebrated as the world’s most robust framework of data protection regulations.
-It enhances individuals’ access to information about themselves while imposing constraints on organisations’ handling of personal data.
-Its formidable text comprises 99 distinct articles, delineating its comprehensive scope.
+The General Data Protection Regulation (GDPR) is recognised as the world’s most robust data protection framework.
+It enhances individuals’ access to their personal information and imposes strict rules on how organisations handle this data.
+The regulation consists of 99 distinct articles, outlining its comprehensive scope.

-GDPR came into force on May 25, 2018.
-Countries within Europe were given the ability to make their own small changes to suit their own needs.
-Within the UK this flexibility led to the creation of the Data Protection Act (2018), which superseded the previous 1998 Data Protection Act.
+GDPR replaced the 1995 Data Protection Directive and serves as a cornerstone for data protection legislation across Europe.
+After more than four years of deliberation, it was adopted by the European Parliament and European Council in April 2016 and came into force on May 25, 2018.
+European countries were allowed to make minor adjustments to suit their needs.
+In the UK, this led to the creation of the Data Protection Act (2018), which replaced the 1998 Data Protection Act.

 Key Principles of GDPR